7onia/Google-Data-Analytics-case-study/README.md

 The director of marketing, Moreno, believes that maximizing the number of annual members will be key to future growth.
 Rather than creating a marketing campaign that targets all-new customers, Moreno believes there is a solid opportunity to convert casual riders into members.

 So, the main goal is to design marketing strategies focused on converting casual riders into annual members.
+# The Six Steps
+#  1. Ask
+The Main Goal: Design marketing strategies to convert casual riders into annual members by understanding how annual members and casual riders differ, why casual riders would buy a membership, and how digital media could affect their marketing tactics.

+Questions for giding the future marketing program:
+1. How do annual members and casual riders use Cuclistic bikes differently?
+2. Why would casual riders buy Cyclistic annual memberships?
+3. How can Cyclistic use digital media to influence casual riders to become members?

+#  2. Prepare